achmad-irfan/gettaxxi/README.md

 <h2> Gettaxi</h2>
-<p> URL Dashoboard project (Bonus) : <a href="https://app.powerbi.com/view?r=eyJrIjoiMjI5NDY4NGMtNjg2Zi00ZjA1LWI4Y2UtYWJjOTNhZDYxNmU0IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9">NHTSA</a></p>
+<p> URL Dashoboard project (Bonus) : <a href="">Gettaxi</a></p>
 <h3> 1.
 Background Project :</h3>
-<p style="margin-left: 20px;text-align:justify"> NHTSA is one such department government in the United States focused on reducing the number traffic accident on the highway.
-Currently NHTSA is brewing a new regulation that will be implemented next year.
-I was asked to analyze the data collected during 2021.
-This data is a complete information about accidents that occurred during 2021.</p>
+<p style="margin-left: 20px;text-align:justify"> This is my personal project and I use postgresql to do.
+This project is about gettaxi, is an Israeli-developed technology platform solely focused on corporate Ground Transportation Management (GTM).
+They have an application where clients can order taxis, and drivers can accept their rides (offers).
+At the moment, when the client clicks the Order button in the application, the matching system searches for the most relevant drivers and offers them the order.
+In this task, we would like to investigate some matching metrics for orders that did not completed successfully, i.e., the customer didn't end up getting a car</p>
 <h3>2.
 Purpose:</h3>
 <p style="margin-left: 20px;text-align:justify">  The main purpose is to provide a number of recommendations about how to reduce the number of accidents on the highway.
 To do this,
 first I  need to identify the following data:</p>